• Skip to primary navigation

 A healthy gut is full of good bacteria.
 Yes, there are some unwanted bacteria as well, but the good bacteria keep them in control.
 It’s like a garden.
 Everything is in balance.
 A few weeds don't affect the good plants, but in an unmaintained garden, the weeds take over.

-problems with the gut
+Problems with the gut

 The walls of a healthy gut are made up of "tight" junctions, that only allow for nutrients to travel between it and the bloodstream.